 Must I have a job offer before applying for OPT?

-No. You can start looking for jobs while your OPT is pending, but you cannot work until you OPT is approved and after the start date on your AED card.
+No. You can start looking for jobs while your OPT is pending, but you cannot work until you OPT is approved and after the start date on your EAD card.

 How do I choose a start date for my OPT?

 When you apply for OPT, you must select a date for your OPT to begin.
-This date can be as soon as the day after graduation or as late as 60 days after graduation.
+This date can be as soon as your program end date or as late as 60 days after your program end date.
 Keep in mind the following as you are selecting your date:

 - You cannot begin working before your OPT start date